lorenzo2897/verilab2/part1/ex1.md

 This is because, in this case, due to the logic path of `SW[1]` to `HEX0[4]`, there is no occasion in which a rise in `SW[1]` will cause a rise in `HEX0[4]`.
 In other words, `HEX0[4]` is always equal to `NOT SW[1]`.
 In fact, we can see this in the schematic we designed earlier!

 ![highlighted path from sw1 to hex04](../images/p1_s11_highlighted.png)

+### Temperature coefficients

+Let us now compare the tables for temperatures of 0°C and 85°C. We notice that their structure is basically the same.
+They both show times for RR/FF/FR/RF, and have blank cells in the same places.
+The difference, however, is that values for the 85°C model tend to be higher than the one for 0°C.

+This is to be expected as integrated circuits work better when cooler, due to e.g. the resistance of wires increasing with temperature.
+This is not always the case, and depends on the combination of temperature coefficients of the various components in the circuit.